ItsMureithi/fb-login-form-clone/README.md

 - This is a clone project of the Facebook login page, built for learning purposes.

 - It's not affiliated with Facebook.

+##❤️ Special Thanks ❤️ ❤️ ❤️
+Big thanks to:
+- Google (for helping me find the form inspiration)
+- My dedication 😄
+- Github (for granting me a chance to showcase my works)